clarefmccann/clarefmccann.github.io/content/outreach/community-engagement/index.md

 ---
 ## current community engagement

-### facilitator of high school summer boot camp
----> working with 2 other graduate students to put on a summer boot camp on adolescent brain development at UCLA through the center for the developing adolescent

 ### psychology in action blog writer
 ---> work with a team of phd students at ucla to increase community engagement in scientific research